lupyuen/pinetime-rust-mynewt/rust/app/src/gotk3.md

 # Build And Run Our App

-1. In VSCode, click `Terminal → New Terminal`
+1. In VSCodium, click `Terminal → New Terminal`

 1. At the Terminal prompt, enter...